-Laminate flooring sure has come a long ways in the last few years.
+Laminated floors sure have come a long ways in the last few years.
 Today’s high-end styles offer a wide range of realistic wood and tile textures and appearance, even up close!
-Laminate floors can replicate many wood flooring species, including oak, Brazilian cherry, mahogany, walnut, chestnut, hickory, maple, ash and pine, among many others, as well as natural stone and ceramic tile.
+A laminate floor can replicate many wood flooring species, including oak, Brazilian cherry, mahogany, walnut, chestnut, hickory, maple, ash and pine, among many others, plus natural stone and ceramic tile.

-What is laminate flooring made of and how are they made?
+What is a laminate floor made of and how is it made?

-Quite simply, laminate is more affordable than hardwood.
+To compare the two quite simply, laminate is more affordable than hardwood.
 It’s typically up to half the cost of a traditional solid wood product.
-Laminate is also easy to install.
+Laminate flooring is also easy to install.
 Thanks to its click-lock design, it can even be a good DIY project for more experienced home renovators.
 In many cases, installation doesn’t even require glue.
 Finally, unlike hardwood, laminate is often resistant to scratches and fading, and some modern styles are also waterproof.

 Laminate flooring comes in different levels of water resistance.
 Flooring may be treated with a waterproof wear layer to add protection against spills and moisture.
 Contact us to discuss your project and our professional team can help shop for the best option to keep your floors looking great and free from water damage.